-I’ve just finished assisting with an on-site installation, my job – to commission and set-up a Luxman PD-171A turntable, with Ortofon Cadenza Black cartridge in a Luxman super-system.
+I’ve just completed an on-site installation, commission and set-up of a Luxman PD-171A turntable + Ortofon Cadenza Black cartridge in a Luxman super-system.

 The Cadenza Black is similar to my recently sold Ortofon MC Jubilee, my reference cartridge for several years.
 Similarities include the body, boron cantilever, Shibata stylus, silver wire, coil impedance and tracking force.
 I believe the Cadenza Black is a re-packaged MC Jubilee, based on the number of identical elements.